-Motorola is shipping 100,000 Motorola Moto X units a week
+Motorola is shipping out 100,000 units of the Motorola Moto X

 Woodside would not breakdown the numbers into those units ordered to be customized through the Moto Maker website, and those standard models headed for carriers like Verizon, AT&T and Sprint.
 Right now, only AT&T customers can order a customized Moto X although that exclusivity expires in November.

 To show what Motorola is giving up to promote that the Motorola Moto X is made in America, Flextronics CEO Mike McNamara notes that labor in the U.S. runs at about $12 to $14 an hour compared with the $4 paid workers on an hourly basis in China.

 "When you set up to ramp a factory you need a plan, and we have shipment targets we need to make with our carrier partners, and where we need to be right now is 100,000 units and that's where we are."-Dennis Woodside, CEO, Motorola